 - 1. The SCC analyst analyzes the data and sends provisional tables to the lead author.
 The lead author sends the data tables to the small writing group for review within 1-2 weeks. - 2.
 The small writing group works closely with the lead author and SCC analyst to rigorously review the data tables.
 The methods, definitions, coding, and analyses are revised as needed. - 3.
 The lead author organizes a conference call with the large writing group before the manuscript is drafted.
 The large writing group should review and agree to the objectives, methods, data tables, main points, and target journal. - 4.
 Major revisions not included in the originally approved proposal require Steering Committee approval.
-See the Guide to Working with BCSC Data for details.
+See the Guide to Working with BCSC Data on the Working with the BCSC page on the BCSC website for details.